kkolk/kkolk.github.io/_posts/2019-04-04-conditionally-create-codepipeline-actions-based-on-cloudformation-conditions.md

 You can accomplish this by conditionally by inserting the AWS::CodePipeline::Pipeline Resource's Action into the Actions list using the Fn::If Intrinsic Function referencing your Conditions element, returning the Action when the Condition is true and AWS::NoValue (which removes the property, in this case removing the item from the list) when it is not true.

-For example if you pass a value that indicates if a particular element, such as Redis cluster Cloudformation should be included in a deployment when the pipeline is ran:
+For example we can cause particular element to be included when the stack is created based on a parameter.

+In this case, lets look at deploying a redis cluster Cloudformation file when the pipeline is ran.

+We add the parameter and give it some allowed values.

 ```yaml
 Parameters: